alexanderwallin/good-guy-caret/README.md

 This is handy when:

-* you need carets but don't want to include an entire icon font or library;
+- you need carets but don't want to include an entire icon font or library;
-* the icon font or library you're using have a filled or stroked version bot not the other, and because you are the Elvis of web development you want both;
+- the icon font or library you're using have a filled or stroked version bot not the other, and because you are the Elvis of web development you want both;
-* the graphic designer naively puts a nice box shadow on the tooltip caret, and no one (not even you) wants to hear you explain that *it's actually quite tricky*: Good Guy Caret will shadow your box; or
+- the graphic designer naively puts a nice box shadow on the tooltip caret, and no one (not even you) wants to hear you explain that _it's actually quite tricky_: Good Guy Caret will shadow your box;
+- you've visited the [CSS Triangles](https://css-tricks.com/snippets/css/css-triangle/) article on CSS-Tricks one too many times; or
-* you believe there are too many HTTP requests already roaming the Internet, and hence adhere to inline `<svg>` whenever you can.
+- you believe there are too many HTTP requests already roaming the Internet, and hence adhere to inline `<svg>` whenever you can.